 - Make sure that proper methods are used to clean, degree and bright dip parts.

 - Oxidation – Heat treat in an electric air furnace to 850°C to 900°C until parts are cherry red (dull red heat).
-The length of heat cycle is approximately 3 minutes, but due to differences in humidity and furnaces, the proper cycle has to be varied.
+The length of the heat cycle is approximately 3 minutes, but due to differences in humidity and furnaces, the proper cycle has to be varied.
 Then reduce heat approximately 10°C per minute.
-When parts are cooled, oxide will be formed.
-The oxide may appear from light grey to black in colour.
+When parts are cooled, the oxide will be formed.
+The oxide may appear from light grey to black colour.
 Black is normally considered to be over oxidation and is not necessarily desirable for a good glass to metal seal.

 For Any Inquiries Call 8928403611/12 or Email : firstname.lastname@example.org